deislabs/wagi-azure-samples/readme.md

 ### WAGI samples using Azure services

-This is a repository containing WebAssembly modules running on top of [WAGI][wagi] (WebAssembly Gateway Interface, which allows you to run WebAssembly WASI binaries as HTTP handlers) and using Azure services.
+This is an _experimental_ repository containing WebAssembly modules running on top of [WAGI][wagi] (WebAssembly Gateway Interface, which allows you to run WebAssembly WASI binaries as HTTP handlers) and using Azure services.

+> Note that this repository is built on experimental code, and it is not
+> guaranteed to be maintained or supported.

 ### What do the examples do?